 Using Zinsser Universal Degreaser & Cleaner, clean down areas with sound paint remaining to remove any contaminants, rinsing thoroughly with clean water to remove all residues before allowing the surface to dry.

 Use a suitable filler, as appropriate in accordance with the manufacturer’s instructions, to fill any small defects and cracks in the surface.
 Allow to dry and then rub the surface down with a fine grade abrasive paper and remove all dust

 One coat of Zinsser AllCoat (Solvent-Based) should be used to patch prime all bare and filled areas, in accordance with the manufacturer’s instructions, allowing a minimum of 2 hours drying time (in normal drying conditions) before bringing forward the patch primed areas with one coat of Zinsser AllCoat (Solvent-Based).

 Step 3.
 Decoration

 Decorate the prepared and primed areas with one full coat of Zinsser AllCoat (Solvent-Based), in accordance with the manufacturer’s instructions.
-Zinsser AllCoat (Solvent-Based) is available in more than 60 mid-tone colours from RAL, suiting commercial interiors, and has very low odour.
+Zinsser AllCoat (Solvent-Based) is available in more than 2,700 RAL, BS and NCS colours, suiting commercial interiors, and has very low odour.

 More resources on the topic of painting over fire and smoke damage: